-2011 2010
+2012 2011

-Audit Fees (1) \$1,749,260 \$ 1,652,619
+Audit Fees (1) \$1,937,882 \$ 1,749,260

-Audit Related Fees (2) \$ 298,821 \$ 436,556
+Audit Related Fees (2) \$ 703,149 \$ 298,821

-Tax Fees (3) \$ 149,048 \$ 288,991
+Tax Fees (3) \$ 224,608 \$ 149,048

-All Other Fees (4) \$ - \$ 38,943
+All Other Fees (4) \$ 11,880 \$ -

-- (1) Reflects the aggregate fees billed for each of the 2011 and 2010 fiscal years for professional services rendered by Ernst & Young LLP for the audit of our annual financial statements and review of our quarterly financial statements, and services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements. - (2) Reflects the aggregate fees billed by Ernst & Young LLP in each of the 2011 and 2010 fiscal years for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of our financial statements and are not reported in the immediately preceding paragraph.
-The services comprising the fees disclosed under this category were related to due diligence in connection with acquisitions and accounting consultations. - (3) Reflects the aggregate fees billed in each of the 2011 and 2010 fiscal years for professional services rendered by Ernst & Young LLP for tax advice and tax planning. - (4) Reflects the aggregate fees billed by Ernst & Young LLP for the 2010 fiscal year for an online subscription for accounting research, certain advisory services relating to compliance with foreign labor regulations and fees relating to the submission of an insurance claim.
+(1) Reflects the aggregate fees billed for each of the 2012 and 2011 fiscal years for professional services rendered by Ernst & Young LLP for the audit of our annual financial statements and review of our quarterly financial statements, and services that are normally provided by Ernst & Young LLP in connection with statutory and regulatory filings or engagements.

+- (2) Reflects the aggregate fees billed by Ernst & Young LLP in each of the 2012 and 2011 fiscal years for assurance and related services by Ernst & Young LLP that are reasonably related to the performance of the audit or review of our financial statements and are not reported in the immediately preceding paragraph.
+The services comprising the fees disclosed under this category were related to due diligence in connection with acquisitions and accounting consultations. - (3) Reflects the aggregate fees billed in each of the 2012 and 2011 fiscal years for professional services rendered by Ernst & Young LLP for tax advice and tax planning. - (4) Reflects fees billed by Ernst & Young LLP for the 2012 fiscal year for the certification of a submission in connection with an application for a government grant in a foreign jurisdiction.